OXAYDO- oxycodone hydrochloride tablet

 Tell your healthcare provider if you are:

 • pregnant or planning to become pregnant.
-Prolonged use of OXAYDO during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated.
+Use of OXAYDO for an extended period of time during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated.

 • living in a household where there are small children or someone who has abused street or prescription drugs.